-- a. bother - b. to work oneself energetically
+2. request b. to work oneself energetically

-- c. describes someone who says his opinions clearly
+3. staff c. describes someone who says his opinions clearly

-- d. time and date by which something must be finished
+4. employ d. time and date by which something must be finished

-- e. a large amount
+5. qualifications e. a large amount

-- f. people who work for a company
+6. deadline f. people who work for a company

-- g. to hire the services of a person
+7. (to) bug g. to hire the services of a person

-- h. to ask politely
+8. dig into h. to ask politely

-- i. qualities and skills needed to do a job
+9. loads (of) i. qualities and skills needed to do a job

-I'm afraid I don' t have much good news for you Mr. Lee.
-Can you tell me about it anyway?
-Well, your request for two additional staff will have to wait for another two weeks.
-And Mr. Lee : But I thought I made it clear in my letter that Wait a second.
+HR Manager: I'm afraid I don't have much good news for you, Mr. Lee.

+Mr. Lee : Can you tell me about it, anyway?

+HR Manager: Well, your request for two additional staff will have to wait for another two weeks.
+And...

+Mr. Lee : But I thought I made it clear in my letter that...

+HR Manager: Wait a second.
 Let me finish what I was going to say.
-We are very aware of your situation and your needs Mr. Lee.
+We are very aware of your situation and your needs, Mr. Lee.
 But it is not easy to employ people with the right qualifications.
 I wish we could do that in a matter of seconds.

-If only the deadline of the project was not so soon I wouldn't bug you with this.
-Why don't you dig into the applicant's file you have already - There are loads.
-It saves you calling new applicants.
-HR Manager : Oh if only we could do that.
+Mr. Lee : If only the deadline of the project was not very soon, I wouldn't bug you with this.

+Why don't you dig into your loads of applicant's file instead of calling in new applicants?

+HR Manager: Oh, if only we could do that.
 We would have done it.

-Then why not?
+MR. Lee : Then, why not?
 What's the problem?

-All those files were lost when we moved into this building.
+HR Manager: All those files were lost when we moved in to this building.